akweiss/RNA-seq-intro/R.md

   <img width="700" src="https://github.com/akweiss/RNA-seq-intro/blob/master/images/FPKM_filt_samples.png">
 </p>

 Now we see our medians all vary between 0 and ~3.
 Interesting!
-Implicitly, this tells us something about our transcription assembly process: the sensitivity was very good?
+After some thought, this does make sense; reads that only appear once in our data can only be mapped once - if they map at all - and log2(1) = 0.
+Thus, this seems to imply that our bg_chrX data has a lot of genes with very low or zero abundance in our samples, while the bg_chrX_filt data removes these to give a better feel for the proportion of genes with higher abundance.

 Next, let's investigate which genes missed our cutoff of q < 0.05.
 We can do this by looking at the first 20 rows of our results_transcript dataframe.